The Chats: 2020–present: Price's departure and Get Fucked

 On 8 November, the band released the single, "AC/DC CD", a tribute to the Australian band AC/DC.
-Guitarist Josh Price was not featured in the song’s music video, but Josh Hardy of Australian band the Unknowns was.
+Guitarist Josh Price was not featured in the song's music video, but Josh Hardy of Australian band The Unknowns was.
 In December, the band officially confirmed Price's departure and announced Hardy as his replacement.

 On 10 September 2021, the band released a cover of Metallica's "Holier Than Thou" for the charity tribute album The Metallica Blacklist.
 This was followed in December by another cover version, The Wiggles' "Can You Point Your Fingers (And Do the Twist?)", as part of the Wiggles tribute album ReWiggled.
 The Wiggles simultaneously shared a cover of The Chats' "Pub Feed", which would appear on the album's second disc.

+In November of 2021 the Chats embarked on a lengthy tour playing dates in Australia and Europe that lasted till March 31, 2022.
+Then in April they embarked on a U.S./Canada tour with Mean Jeans which lasted till May 27.

 In March 2022, the band shared the single "Struck by Lightning".
 In May, the band announced their second studio album Get Fucked, released on 19 August 2022.
 The announcement came with the release of the album's second single, "6L GTR".
+This album charted even higher than their previous on the ARIA Charts debuting at number 2.
+The album was met with positive reception, and won the band their first ARIA Award for Best Hard Rock or Heavy Metal Album.

+From May 16, 2023 to June 9 the band embarked on a EU/UK tour.
+The band then returned to North America for a headlining tour that started in September.

+In early 2024 the band headlined the 2024 Bargain Bin 2024 tour alongside Mean Jeans, The Prize, Ghoulies, The Unknowns and Boondall Boys.
+The band also played a special Australia Day celebration show with Amyl and the Sniffers and other Australian bands.
+In late 2024 then returned to Europe for another UK/EU tour.